 Community-Based Savings Groups (CBSGs) have emerged as critical tools for improving financial inclusion and supporting livelihoods, especially in rural and underserved areas.
 CBSGs enable members to pool savings and access credit, facilitating investments in income-generating activities, health, education, and housing, thereby improving household economic stability and overall well-being (Allen & Staehle, 2021); (Mtenga, et al., 2024).
 In Tanzania, CBSGs have been instrumental in empowering women, promoting financial literacy, and contributing to local development initiatives (Kinyondo & Pelizzo, 2021); Bank of Tanzania, 2025).

-Given this context, this study examines the effect of access to credit through CBSGs on the standard of living of members of Tusaidiane Manispaa and Umoja Group Savings in Iringa Municipality.
+Given this context, this study examines the effect of access to credit through CBSGs on The standard of living of members of Tusaidiane Manispaa and Umoja Group Savings in Iringa Municipality.
 The study aims to identify how access to credit can enhance household economic stability, reduce poverty, and contribute to improved quality of life among group members in Tanzania.

 1.2 Statement of the Problem